natcap/invest.users-guide/source/coastal_blue_carbon.rst

 factors.
 Similarly, different species of mangroves may accumulate soil carbon at different rates.
-If this information is known, it can improve the accuracy of the model to provide this species distinction (two different classes in the LULC input maps) and then the associated accumulation rates in the Carbon Pool Transient Values CSV table.
+If this information is known, it can improve the accuracy of the model to provide this species distinction (two different classes in the LULC input maps) and then the associated accumulation rates in the Biophysical Table.

 Limitations and Simplifications